Conda and Mamba#

 portal will not allow that environment to be used.

-Your Conda environment should appear in the drop down list of Python Environments.
+Your Mamba environment should appear in the drop down list of Python Environments.
 If it is greyed out, that means that you need to install JupyterLab in the environment.

 Using a base#